Teyras/MT/text/chapters/310_containers_analysis.md

 ### User-defined Runtime Environments

-The steps required to build and test a codebase can vary enormously.
+The steps required to build and test a code base can vary enormously.
 The number of existing programming languages, build toolkits, testing frameworks and third party libraries is so large that this process is almost unique for every project.